Bpem9/SplTeleLogger/README.md

 # SplTeleLogger

-Hello and welcome to README file of telegram logging python script within the Splunk "okroshka" app Script is based on "telethon==1.26.1" python library.
+Hello and welcome to repository of telegram logging python script within the Splunk "okroshka" app.
+Script is based on "telethon==1.26.1" python library.

 0.**A pile of absolutly important information**